Hello, I'm Paul. I'm a software developer from Brisbane, Australia.

 Here’s a few other facts about me:

 I grew up in Whyalla, South Australia, the oldest of 5 kids.
-Whyalla’s a bit of a depressing place, not somewhere to put on your bucket list.
-I goofed around a lot in school, until I discovered programming.
+I goofed around a bit in school, until I discovered programming.
 Suddenly I knew what I wanted to do, and started to apply myself.

 I started listening to .NET Rocks, and hanging out on programming forums.
 I also got fascinated by software companies.
 Joel on Software, Eric Sink, these guys were writing about their small software companies, and I dreamed of starting something like that.
 In a steel town where half the adults you know all work in the same industry, it seemed like a crazy dream.